Luxulicious/SOA/README.md

 Known bugs and todo's:
 - Making things more pretty

+References:
+- Make references be able to reference another reference
+- Collapsing sometimes makes a label appear twice
+- References in array can collapse back-in, but can collapse out
+- References that are marked as dirty by unity will show 2 labels instead of 1

 Generation:
 - Unknown namespaces also get filled in in using (ex: "using ;" which errors)
 - Have generation overwriting be selective per file...